georgexx009/life-task-manager/README.md

 # Life Task Manager

 ## TO DO
-- when update/create a task, close modal
-- in task list, button top right corner to go back to list
-- improve modal layout
-- loading icon
 - start planning functionality for 2 special task attributes
+    - planning: range of time to do a task

+## Tech learnings
+- Radix UI theme is hard to personalized to specific colors or sizes.
+Maybe primitives may be a solution.

 - [Remix Docs](https://remix.run/docs)